samdish/basic-dip/README.md

 Contains some sample codes and images for experimenting with image processing with MATLAB.

+## Contents
+* __Guidelines.md__
-__Guidelines.md__ contains some general assumptions and environmental conditions of the scenario in our consideration.
+Contains some general assumptions and environmental conditions of the scenario in our consideration.

+* __Notes.md__
-__Notes.md__ contains general notes and points related to code development.
+Contains general notes and points related to code development.
+All the reference links goes here.